Cole-Parsons/XKCD-docker-compose/README.md

 # XKCD-docker-compose
-A Docker Compose setup that runs the complete XKCD system — including the Go-based XKCD Server, XKCD Client, and React Frontend — in a unified multi-container environment.
+A Docker Compose setup that runs the complete XKCD system — including the Go-based XKCD Server, XKCD Client, and React Frontend — in a containerized environment.
 ---
 ## Prerequisites
 * Docker Desktop v4.25+